medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 <!-- * [3 Examples of a CareCommunication](#3-examples-of-a-carecommunication) -->

 ## 1 Profiles in the CareCommunication Standard
+> Only the top-level elements directly under the resource are listed in the overview in Table 1.
+To see MustSupport for the underlying child elements, you need to consult the Implementation Guide for the specific resource, which is linked in the left side of Table 1.

 > In case of any discrepancies between the <a href="https://medcomfhir.dk/ig/carecommunication/" target="_blank">MedCom CareCommunication IG</a> and this page, the IG page should be followed.
 Please contact <fhir@medcom.dk> if you find any discrepancies.

 > There is a difference between the required elements and MustSupport elements, as the required element always shall be included in a message.
 MustSupport elements must be included if they are present in the sender's system, and the receiver must be able to handle the information if it is included in a message.